 Visitors of all ages can take part in rock art painting and cultural mapping using traditional symbols linked to the land.
 For the musical-minded, little ones can use clap sticks to merge the Sanctuary’s natural bush soundscape with their own creative harmonies.

 Meet our Indigenous staff on the pathways as they connect you to culture through their own stories.
 They can even teach you how to make a fire from scratch and how to weave a bracelet from native grasses.
-Learn how to throw a boomerang and, down by the river, learn how the Wurundjeri people caught eels and help to make a stone eel trap.
+Down by the river, learn how the Wurundjeri people caught eels and help to make a stone eel trap.

-These holidays, Healesville Sanctuary has also invited Uncle Rex Campbell from Wiradjeri country, as our Artist in Residence.
+These holidays, Healesville Sanctuary has also invited Uncle Rex Campbell from Wiradjuri country, as our Artist in Residence.
 Uncle Rex will share his culture through his personal creative art journey, taking inspiration from Zoos Victoria’s 20 Fighting Extinction species.
-Stop a while and watch him work as he explains the inspiration for his artworks.

 And with kids free on weekends, Victorian Government school holidays and public holidays, there are many reasons to Celebrate Corroboree with us this autumn!